Home

 By Churros and Croissants

-Tired of the same Spanish Christmas Projects and looking for something a little more inclusive?
-Most of your students are probably already pretty familiar with how we celebrate Christmas, Hanukkah, New Years, and Valentine's Day in the United States.
-But have they ever heard of Fiesta de la Candelaria, Constitution Day, Día de Las Velitas, Carnaval, or dozens of other holidays celebrated throughout the Spanish-speaking world from December through February?
+Looking for a collaborative project this Winter that focuses on cultural traditions?
+Most of your students are probably already pretty familiar with Christmas, Hanukkah, New Years, and Valentine's Day.
+But have they ever heard of La Chandeleur, La Fête des Rois, Jour des Aieux, Carnaval, or dozens of other holidays celebrated throughout the Francophone world from December through February?

 This flexible group project is a great way to expose your students to a wide variety of cultural traditions and practices in a short amount of time with minimal effort on your part!